GiveMe30Dollars/lox-interpreter-bytecode/docs/challenges/01C_Switch.md

 - Emit `OP_POP` to pop off the identifier.

-This is fine, except its even less performant than if-else chains.
+This is fine, except its even less performant than if-else chains because all conditionals are evaluated.
 Hmmmmmmmmmmmmmmm.